 Released in September 1974, the ninth Fleetwood Mac album, Heroes Are Hard to Find, is, in many ways, one of their most forgotten.
-Guitarist Bob Welch had been in the lineup since 1971, releasing four albums up to this point, all of which kept the band on an upward trajectory.
-Albums like Bare Trees and Mystery to Me started to garner some radio play in the States, and their reputation as a live act had been well established.
+Guitarist Bob Welch had been in the lineup since 1971, releasing four four up to this point, all of which kept the band on an upward trajectory.
+Albums like Bare Trees and Mystery to Me started to garner some radio play in the States, and their reputation as a live act had been well-established.
 Despite that, things had yet to really click for the veteran rockers.

 Heroes Are Hard to Find begins on a strong note, with a first-class Christine McVie composition in the title cut.
 Brimming with her unique brand of jubilation, the song is a perfect album opener and one of McVie's lost classics.
 It should have been a hit, but failed to make any dent.
 Bob Welch is up to bat next with the slightly psychedelic "Coming Home."
 Displaying his solid signature playing that made earlier tracks like "Hypnotized" so strong, Welch is front and center here.
 It's an odd song, with no real discernible hook, but the mood created is dynamic and striking.
 The entire album is split between the songwriting of McVie and Welch, and while their style and approach is quite different, the two paths link up very effectively throughout.

 On the third track, "Angel," Welch is still in command here with a moody, straight ahead rocker that, once again, displays his underrated guitar technique.
 "Bermuda Triangle" is a haunting tune, almost worthy of its namesake.
 Welch's vocal delivery lacks personality at times, and the song never really takes off into the depths it should, but the always reliable rhythm section of John McVie and Mick Fleetwood save the song from itself.